 Financial Aid Data Sharing Policy

-Students who need financial aid information for third parties may provide requested data directly to third parties using the following methods:
+Students who need financial aid information for non-scholarship granting organizations or tribal organizations may provide requested data directly to third parties using the following methods:

 2018-19 FAFSA NOW AVAILABLE TO COMPLETE